What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Ask for assistance when needed

-Work alongside your parent during this emotional transition.
-Family members can provide both physical help with heavy lifting and emotional support through difficult decisions.
-When progress stalls, you might consider hiring a professional organizer or Senior Move Manager who offers neutral guidance and specialized expertise in senior transitions.
+Work alongside your parent during this transition.
+Family members can provide physical help with heavy lifting and emotional support through difficult decisions.
+When progress stalls, consider hiring a professional organizer or senior move manager who offers neutral guidance and specialized expertise in senior transitions.

 Moving day marks just one step in a longer process.
-How you prepare beforehand and support your parent afterward determines their success in adjusting to their new living situation.
+How you prepare beforehand and support your parent afterward determines their success in adjusting to the new space.

 Plan the room layout ahead of time